FYI the entire post is about hair and hair products

 Diva Curl No-Poo shampoo and One Conditioner.
 I’ve posted before that I lost my sense of smell years ago after a cold turned into something else and hung around 6 weeks.
 When I finally kicked it I realized I’d lost my ability to smell.
 Every once in a while I’ll catch a fleeting whiff of something, but it seems like it’s never coffee, a good meal, a flower or popcorn… it’s something stinky.
 This shampoo stinks to me.
 Disclaimer: occasional I get the wrong smell, like I know what bacon cooking smells like but sometimes that smells like household cleaner so this may have no bad odor to you.
 It said it was a no suds/lather shampoo and they’re right about that.
 I don’t know how it really does on hair because when I use it I have to put on some stronger smelling leave-in product so I quit getting whiffs of it.

 I tried 3 “new-to-me products” recently.
 One was Frizz-Ease Dream Curls.
 Felt like hair spray on my hands, did not define curls, did not help at all with frizz.
 My hair looked and felt dry.
-Not Your Mother’s Kinky Moves Curl Defining Conditioner didn’t define curls or keep frizz at bay, but didn’t look wet.
+Not Your Mother’s Kinky Moves Curl Defining Conditioner was crunchy, didn’t define curls or keep frizz at bay, but didn’t look wet.
 Twisted Sista 30 Sec Curl Spray felt like basically oil in a spray bottle.
 It’s not enough by itself to control frizz or clump my curls, but for adding a bit of oil on dry strands it was nice to have the option to spritz.

 I have learned quite a bit since I quit trying to make my curly hair be straight.
 It still amazes me that I didn’t learn this stuff earlier in life.
 I guess most girls get hair tips from their moms, but my mom’s hair is not the same texture or color.
 Here are a few of my take-a-ways.